Magyartanulas/magyartanulas.github.io/counting.md

 * Hányadik emeleten vagy? - (Which floor are you on?)
 * Hányas ház az? - (What number house is it?) *az is optional*
 * Hányadik sorban ültök? - (Which row are you (guys) sitting in?)
-* Hányas busz megy a Duna Partra? - (What number bus goes to the Danube riverside?)
+* Hányas busz megy a Duna-partra? - (What number bus goes to the Danube riverside?)
 * Hányadik kerületben élsz? - (Which district do you live in?)
 * Hányas lábad van? - (What shoe size are you? lit.
 What number leg do you have?)

 You may be wondering, what about `melyik`?
 Well this word is typically used when the sequence is unordered.

-* Melyik könyvet keresel? - (Which book are you looking for?)
+* Melyik könyvet keresed? - (Which book are you looking for?)

 ## Telling the Time
 ---